grantyweave/SWAPI_CSharp/README.md

 # SWAPI Planets Console App

 The SWAPI Planets Console App is a simple C# application that retrieves and prints a list of planets from the Star Wars API (SWAPI).
-It uses the SWAPI API to fetch data and display planet information in the console.
+It uses the SWAPI API to fetch data and display the planets in the console.

 ## Prerequisites